The Cheapest Auto Insurance Companies in Cincinnati, Ohio, in 2026

 Cheapest after a speeding ticket: Mile Auto

-Insurers often raise car insurance rates after a speeding ticket because it puts you at a higher risk of future accidents.
-Drivers in Cincinnati with a recent ticket pay around $141 per month.
+Insurers often raise car insurance rates for a minimum of three years after a speeding ticket because it puts you at a higher risk of future accidents.
+Drivers in Cincinnati with a recent ticket pay around $146 per month.

 You can usually avoid rate hikes by comparing quotes and switching to an insurer that considers other factors more.
 Check out the chart below for the cheapest insurers in Cincinnati for drivers with a speeding ticket, according to Compare.com data.